cvs-health/testaro/README.md

 Tenon says that tests are typically completed in 3 to 6 seconds but that the latency can be longer, depending on demand.

-Therefore, you can include a `tenonRequest` command early in your script, and a `tenon` test command late in your script.
-Tenon will move your request through its queue while Testaro is processing your script.
+Therefore, you can include a `tenonRequest` command early in your job, and a `tenon` test command late in your job.
+Tenon will move your request through its queue while Testaro is processing your job.
 When Testaro reaches your `tenon` test command, Tenon will most likely have completed your test.
 If not, the `tenon` test will wait and then make a second request before giving up.

 Thus, a `tenon` test actually does not perform any test; it merely collects the result.
 The page that was active when the `tenonRequest` command was performed is the one that Tenon tests.

-In case you want to perform more than one `tenon` test with the same script, you can do so.
+In case you want to perform more than one `tenon` test with the same job, you can do so.
 Just give each pair of commands a distinct `id` property, so each `tenon` test command will request the correct result.

 Tenon recommends giving it a public URL rather than giving it the content of a page, if possible.
 So, it is best to give the `withNewContent` property of the `tenonRequest` command the value `true`, unless the page is not public.

-If a `tenon` test is included in a script, environment variables named `TENON_USER` and `TENON_PASSWORD` must exist, with your Tenon username and password, respectively, as their values.
+If a `tenon` test is included in a job, environment variables named `TENON_USER` and `TENON_PASSWORD` must exist, with your Tenon username and password, respectively, as their values.
 You can obtain those from [Tenon](https://tenon.io/documentation/overview).

 ###### Continuum